A Virginia Registered Agent provides various services, such as accepting formal documents and correspondence from the Virginia SCC.

 Virginia Registered Agent Search

-- Losing your status as a Virginia LLC: A VA Registered Agent “proves” to the state that your business exists.
-Without it, you could lose your business entity protections and your Virginia LLC may be dissolved.
+- Losing your status as an LLC in the state.
+A Registered Agent is evidence to the state that your business exists.
+Without it, you could lose your business entity protections and your LLC may be dissolved.

-- The VA Registered Agent must have a physical street address in Virginia.
-If you’re forming an LLC outside VA, you will need to use an in-state Registered Agent.
+- The Registered Agent must have a physical street address in Virginia.
+If you’re forming an LLC outside the state, you’ll need to use an in-state Registered Agent.

-- You always need to have someone on hand during business hours at the Virginia address to sign for important documents.
+- Someone must always be available during business hours at the Virginia address to sign for important documents.

-- The VA Registered Agent’s name and address are part of the public record and available through the Virginia State Corporation Commission's website.
-If you would prefer your name and address aren’t published, you might choose a Registered Agent service.
+- The Registered Agent’s name and address are part of the public record and available through the VA SCC website.
+If you prefer to keep your name and address private, you should use a Registered Agent service.

-- If you change your Virginia business address or move out of state, you would need to file additional documentation with the VA State Corporation Commission for the new address if you act as your own Registered Agent.
-This would not be the case if you use a Registered Agent service, making a move or address change much simpler.
+- If you change your business address or move out of state, you need to file additional documentation with the Secretary of State for the new address.
+This won't be necessary if you use a Registered Agent service, making a move or address change much simpler.